WelcomeParac/Timenweather/README.md

 3. Enhanced Navigation: Introducing the functionality to make each city entry on the page clickable, leading users to a dedicated view similar to the city search results.

-4. Transition to React.js: Migration from vanilla JavaScript to the modern React.js framework, bringing about improvements in performance, maintainability, and user interaction.

-5. Redesigned Layout: A planned transition from the current layout to a unique and interactive design, while maintaining the minimalistic essence of the application
+4. Redesigned Layout: A planned transition from the current layout to a unique and interactive design, while maintaining the minimalistic essence of the application

 ## Technologies Utilized: